Horse Racing Services Unique information about little known Horse Racing facts

 Knowledge and awareness of equine medication is one of the most relevant and valuable pieces of free horse racing tips that punters can receive.
 Veterinarians and pharmacologists who enjoy horse racing do not need such information, but not all of us are well versed in the effects that medicines and drugs can have on horse racing outcomes!

 Punters are generally more aware of the ban on the use of drugs in athletics, weight lifting and related sports involving human beings.
 Not everyone recalls this matter when they read a form sheet on the day of a horse racing event!
 Drugs that affect human performance in sports can also affect animals in horse racing events.
-They therefore affect betting odds, though only clever bookmakers may be aware of which horses have been drugged on a particular day.
+They therefore affect betting odds, though only clever bookmakers may be aware of which horses have been medicated on a particular day.

-Horses need medicines for their routine health just as we do, so competitors on a horse racing day may be under the effects of medicines prescribed by horse doctors for genuine veterinary reasons.
+Horses need medicines for their routine health just as we do, so competitors on a horse racing day may be under the effects of medicines prescribed by doctors for genuine veterinary reasons.
 Horse racing authorities have a list of medicines that can be used on the day of an event.
 They also have a second list: this contains the names of drugs that cannot be given to horses because they would lead to unfair and hidden effects on winners and positions.

 Horse racing regulators are supposed to inform punters of the medicines that have been given to competing horses on a particular event day.
 This is often by putting against an asterisk on a racing sheet against the name of each horse under legitimate treatment.
-Horse racing authorities should also inform the public of action they have taken against owners and trainers who have attempt to beat the odds by giving horses substances which are banned in the world of horse racing.
+Horse racing authorities should also inform the public of action they have taken against owners and trainers who have attempted to beat the odds by giving horses substances which are banned in the world of horse racing.

-So whether you are at the race track or enjoying some simulcast wagering from another part of the world, do look for information on which competitors have been given medicines for their health, before you place sporting bets.
+So whether you are at the race track or enjoying some simulcast wagering from another part of the world, do look for information on which competitors have been given medicines before you place sporting bets.
 Favor race courses which punish operators who try and cheat, because this is concrete evidence that your bets are safe at such venues.
 The reverse is true as well, and you should be suspicious of racing sheets which are silent on equine medication.
 Stay away from race courses which are lax in enforcing doping rules!